 We are continuing our conversation series called ‘The Gallery Lounge’ which features stories and interviews with our Board Directors, staff and volunteers.
 We are so lucky to have a group of visionary and committed people helping us govern and lead the work of the Gallery.
-This month we are showcasing our board Secretary, Linda Miller so you can get to know her better and understand the work she is involved with at the Gallery.
+This month we are showcasing our member at-large Marian Craft so you can get to know her better and understand the work she is involved with at the Gallery.
 Read it here.

 We accept exhibition proposals by professional artists and curators who create critically engaging work.
 Read the Submission Procedures here.

 If you are an artist or craftsperson who wants to sell your work in our Gift Shop, read about it on our Gift Shop page.